-Stopping and removing a digital card
+Removing a digital card

-- △ CAUTION: To prevent loss of data or an unresponsive system, stop a digital card before removing it. - 1.
-Save your information and close all programs associated with the digital card. - NOTE: To stop a data transfer, click Cancel in the operating system Copying window. - 2.
-Stop the digital card: - a.
-Double-click the Safely Remove Hardware icon in the notification area, at the far right of the taskbar. - NOTE: To display the Safely Remove Hardware icon, click the Show Hidden Icons icon (< or <<) in the notification area. - b.
-Click the name of the digital card in the list. - c.
-Click Stop, and then click OK. - 3.
-Press in on the digital card (1), and then remove the card from the slot (2).
+△ CAUTION: To prevent loss of data or an unresponsive system, use the following procedure to safely remove the digital card.

+Save your information and close all programs associated with the digital card.

+NOTE: To stop a data transfer, click Cancel in the operating system Copying window.

+To remove a digital card:

+- Click the Safely Remove Hardware and Eject Media icon in the notification area, at the far right of the taskbar. - NOTE: To display the Safely Remove Hardware and Eject Media icon, click the Show hidden icons icon (the arrow at the left side of the notification area). - 2.
+Click the name of the digital card in the list. - NOTE: You are informed that it is safe to remove the hardware device. - 3.
+To eject the digital card, press in on the card (1), and then remove it from the slot (2).